 The French Bulldogs has become America’s most popular dog – dethroning the Labrador’s 31-year reign.
 Bred to be energetic and lively with an easy-going demeanor, Frenchies have taken the world by storm.
-But if you’re a parent, you may be wondering how they fare with children.
+But if you’re a parent, you may be wondering how they’ll interact with children.

-So, are French Bulldogs good with kids?
 French Bulldogs are excellent companions for kids of all ages.
 There’s a reason why they’ve become the most popular dog for households in America.
 According to the ATTS, they have one of the most stable dog temperaments with a passing rate of 96.2%.
-Combined with their playful nature, patience and affection, Frenchies often thrive with children in the home.
+Combined with their playful nature, patience and affection, French Bulldogs often thrive with children of the home.

 There’s more to the French Bulldog than just a pleasant temperament and good looks.
 Read on to learn the top reasons why they’re ideal dogs for kids.
-Plus, we discuss the potential pitfalls of raising these dogs with your children.
+Plus, we discuss the potential dangers of raising these dogs with your children.

 RECOMMENDED: 50 Best Dogs for Children